 For his interdisciplinary contributions to physics, chemistry, and biology, Stanley received the 2004 Boltzmann Medal, awarded by IUPAP (International Union of Pure and Applied Physics), the 2008 Julius Edgar Lilienfeld Prize awarded by the American Physical Society, and the Teresiana Medal in Complex Systems Research given by the University of Pavia.
 He also received the "Distinguished Teaching Scholar" Director's Award from the National Science Foundation, the Nicholson Medal for Human Outreach from the American Physical Society, a Guggenheim Memorial Fellowship, the David Turnbull Prize from the Materials Research Society, a BP Venture Research Award (with J. Teixeira), the Floyd K. Richtmyer Memorial Lectureship Award, the Memory Ride Award for Alzheimer Research (with B. T. Hyman) and Zenith Fellowship Award, both for Alzheimer research, and the Massachusetts Professor of the Year awarded by the Council for Advancement and Support of Education.
 He has delivered the Ramanujan Memorial Lecture, Calcutta, John G. Kirkwood Memorial Lecture, Kanpur, Platinum Jubilee Lectures, Indian Academy of Sciences, Karlheinz Schmidt Memorial Lecture, Chiemsee, Germany, Sigma Xi National Lecturer, Centennial Lecturer, American Physical Society, Thirtieth Saha Memorial Lecture, Calcutta, and the Fourth Bose Memorial Lecture, Calcutta.

-Stanley has served as thesis advisor to 112 Ph.D. candidates at MIT and Boston University, and has worked with 146 research associates.
+Stanley has served as thesis advisor to 112 Ph.D. candidates at MIT and Boston University, and has worked with 157 research associates and visiting scholars.
 With Nicole Ostrowsky, Stanley co-founded a series of NATO Advanced Study Institutes in interdisciplinary physics in Cargese (in 1985, 1988, and 1990).
 With Francesco Mallamace, he co-directed the 1996, 2003, and 2010 Enrico Fermi Schools of Physics, also on interdisciplinary physics.
 Stanley chaired the 1998 Gordon Conference on Water and the 1986 IUPAP International Conference on Statistical Mechanics, STATPHYS16.
 Stanley has served since 2002 on the International Jury for the 500,000 euro ``Women in Science'' L'Oreal-UNESCO Prize.

 |Gene Stanley's Home Page|